Southern League Manager of the Year Award

 The Southern League Manager of the Year Award is an annual award given to the best manager in Minor League Baseball's Southern League based on their regular-season performance as voted on by league managers.
 Broadcasters, Minor League Baseball executives, and members of the media have previously voted as well.
 Though the league was established in 1964, the award was not created until 1972.
 After the cancellation of the 2020 season, the league was known as the Double-A South in 2021 before reverting to the Southern League name in 2022.

 Two managers have won the award on multiple occasions.
 John Shoemaker won in 2001 and 2006, while Andy Green won back-to-back in 2013 and 2014.

-Seven managers from the Jacksonville Suns have been selected for the Manager of the Year Award, more than any other team in the league, followed by the Birmingham Barons and Orlando Cubs (5); the Chattanooga Lookouts, Greenville Braves, Huntsville Stars, Tennessee Smokies, and Mobile BayBears (4); the Columbus Astros and Jackson Generals (3); the Biloxi Shuckers, Mississippi Braves, and Montgomery Biscuits (2); and the Montgomery Rebels, Nashville Sounds, Rocket City Trash Pandas, and Savannah Braves (1).
+Seven managers from the Jacksonville Suns have been selected for the Manager of the Year Award, more than any other team in the league, followed by the Birmingham Barons and Orlando Cubs (5); the Chattanooga Lookouts, Greenville Braves, Huntsville Stars, Knoxville Smokies, and Mobile BayBears (4); the Biloxi Shuckers, Columbus Astros, Jackson Generals, and Montgomery Biscuits (3); the Mississippi Braves (2); and the Montgomery Rebels, Nashville Sounds, Pensacola Blue Wahoos, Rocket City Trash Pandas, and Savannah Braves (1).